jleiv01/school-work/README.md

 1. Create an introduction to the user starting the game.
 The name of the game is "Path of the Jaguar".

-2. Create an interface called SpecialAbility
+2. Create an interface called SpecialAbilities
    - Have a method for pressingAttack, sneakAttack, magicDart, flameSweep, and lightningBolt
    - Implement this interface into the class "Combatant" (described next)